-Silver Valley also has a 100%-owned interest in a lithium and potassium bearing salar complex comprising 4,059 hectares on three mineral concessions (the "Mexi-Can Projects") located on the Central Mexican Plateau in the states of Zacatecas, and San Luis Potosi, Mexico.
+Silver Valley has a 100%-owned interest in a lithium and potassium bearing salar complex comprising 4,059 hectares on three mineral concessions (the "Mexi-Can Projects") located on the Central Mexican Plateau in the states of Zacatecas, and San Luis Potosi, Mexico.
 The salars are named La Salada, Caliguey, and Santa Clara.
 The Company has identified significant potassium and lithium in both the salar sediments and near-surface brines, publishing its maiden sediment mineral resource estimate (the "MRE") December 15, 2019.
 Regional geophysical work has indicated that the depths of the salar basins may be much greater than previously thought, making the salars highly prospective for large brine aquifers to be discovered at depth.

 The NI 43-101 inferred mineral resource contains 12.3Mt of Sulfate of Potash (SOP) and 243,000 tonnes of lithium carbonate equivalent (LCE) and remains open in all directions for expansion.
-The Company is currently exploring strategic alternatives for the Project to enhance shareholder value.